belgattitude/soluble-japha/README.md

 - Version `^2.0` requires PHP 7.1 ![PHP Version](http://img.shields.io/badge/php-7.1+-ff69b4.svg)

+> **Important**.
+There's **NO API BC-BREAK** between v0.13, v1.x and v2.x so you should be
+> able to upgrade safely between releases.
+The choice to increment version numbers to drop
+> support for older php versions was made to avoid any confusion with multiple php installs.

 If you're looking for compatibility with older PHP versions, note that:

 - Version `^1.0` requires PHP 5.6 ![PHP Version](http://img.shields.io/badge/php-5.6+-ff69b4.svg) and works with HHVM.